Amelrich/EDAV/README.md

 ## English Version:

 This is the French translation of the website edav.info/ useful resource of GR5702 course at Columbia University.
-The version is the one of October 21st 2019, any update is welcome !
+The version is the one of October 21st 2019, any update is welcome!

 Many thanks to Amaury Sudrie, Maxime Tchibozo, Romane Goldmuntz and Vy Tran who realized this translation as a Community Cobtribution